Sciss/Schwaermen/README.md

 [GNU General Public License](http://github.com/Sciss/ImperfectReconstruction/blob/master/LICENSE) v2+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

-All text fragments contained in this project (C)opyright 2017 by Gertrude Grossegger.
+All text fragments contained in the main project (C)opyright 2017 by Gertrude Grossegger.
+All text contained in the catalog project (C)opyright 2018 by Hanns Holger Rutz.
 All rights reserved.
 No reuse or changes permitted without explicit written consent.

 ## building